 The list of international ID documents we support is growing, but granular customizations for country-specific ID type restrictions are currently limited to the U.S. and Canada.

-If a user completes the flow with a document you don’t permit or selects a country that does not match their actual issuer, we'll raise a flag and route the transaction according to your Action Maps.
+If a user indicates they will use an allowed ID type, but then completes the flow with a different document, or a document issued by a country you do not accept, we'll raise a flag and route the transaction according to your Action Maps.

 When enabled, end users who initiate a transaction on a desktop or laptop computer will be required to handoff to a mobile device to complete the verification.